erobitschek/med-ml/README.md

  - Combining econometrics and machine learning to evaluate [physician decision making](https://academic.oup.com/qje/article/137/2/679/6449024) and to assess health policies and standards (e.g. in the case of [breast cancer screening](https://economics.mit.edu/sites/default/files/2022-08/Screening%20and%20Selection-%20The%20Case%20of%20Mammograms.pdf))
  - Using machine learning methods to reduce disparities in underserved populations (e.g. in [pain reduction](https://www.nature.com/articles/s41591-020-01192-7))
  - Understanding unintended consequences of algorithms (e.g. how ML models can [predict race from medical imaging](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00063-2/fulltext)) or [racial biases](https://www.science.org/doi/10.1126/science.aax2342) to make the best and most fair models that enhance patient health.
+ - The work of Jon Kleinberg and Sendhil Mullainathan.
+For instance, how algorithms [affect the detection of discriminatioh](https://academic.oup.com/jla/article/doi/10.1093/jla/laz001/5476086) and explanatory vs prediction framing in [computational social science](https://www.nature.com/articles/s41586-021-03659-0)